 The following is an example of properly-formatted user data:

 NOTE: Please ensure you are indenting the key from start to finish.
 Also, your user-data is not visible to anyone other than you or authorized project collaborators and is encrypted when sent to Packet.
 If you're concerned about providing confidential information in this manner you can skip entering user-data and customize VIRL from the UWM once deployed.

 When you've entered your user-data it should appear like the following, except with your confidential passwords and license information:

-14. Wait for your VIRL server to be completely deployed, then select the host name to see your server details.
+9. Wait for your the server to be completely deployed, then select the host name to get into server's details page.

-If you switch to the 'Timeline' tab you can observe all of the messages that are posted during the VIRL deployment, including information about application of your passwords and license, as shown below:
+If you switch to the 'Timeline' tab you can observe all of the User Events that are posted during the VIRL deployment, including information about application of your passwords and license.

 Once VIRL is completely configured and ready for use you will see a message indicating success in the and the URL at which the VIRL UWM interface can be reached for management.